How to Babysit when the Parents are Home (3 Steps to Success)

 It would be nice if after all this wonderful open communication, a decision is made that leaves both the parents and babysitter happy.
 But what if it doesn’t?
 What if the parents don’t want you to be in charge when they’re around?
 Or what if they say they do, but when they are home they’re constantly interfering?

-- Plan more activities outside the home.
+• Lydia suggests to "Try to get as far away from the working parent or adult as you can" to avoid any interference.
 Plan a field trip, go swimming, to the park, on a play date, etc. This will take away the temptation to seek out Mom and Dad.
 Plus, this will be loads of fun!

 Babysitting children while their parents are home has its potential challenges.
 But if you have good communication with the parents, set boundaries with the children, and agree on who’s boss when all are present, it will likely work out well.
 Keep in mind, though that it doesn’t always work out for the best.
 Be ready to move on if you find that it’s not going so great.
 You might be a better fit for another family.